dwalend/Disentangle/README.md

 Semirings can be composed.
 ScalaGraphMinimizer takes advantage of this by supplies some semirings that decorate a core semiring, and harvest additional details about the minimal paths and subgraphs explored.

 * OnePathFirstStep which finds one minimal path between start and end nodes by supplying the next node as an Option[FirstStep]
-* AllPathsFirstSteps which finds all minimal paths between start and end nodes by supplying a set of possible next nodes within an Option[FirstSteps]
+* AllPathsFirstSteps which finds all minimal paths between start and end nodes by supplying a Set of possible next nodes within an Option[FirstSteps]

 ## Customizing ScalaGraphMinimizer